Abdullah-Siddique/Pseudocodes/Binary_Search.md

 Binary search refers to finding an element (any element you wish) in a sorted array.
 The process involves the following steps:

 1. Look at the middle of the sorted list.
-2. If the item you're searching for is smaller, look in the left half.
+2. If the item you're searching for is smaller than middle, look in the left half.
 3. If it's bigger, look in the right half.
 4. Repeat until you find it.